 6.3 earthquake strikes off coast of Mexico near Cabo San Lucas

-Earthquake struck at depth of roughly 10 km
+Earthquake struck at depth of roughly 10km

 A powerful 6.3 magnitude earthquake struck off the coast of Mexico on Sunday afternoon, according to the US Geological Survey.

-The quake, which occured at about 10 km of depth, took place around 1.30pm local time.
+The quake, which occured at about 10km of depth, took place around 1.30pm local time.

 It is unlikely to generate a tsunami, according to the NOAA / National Weather Service US Tsunami Warning System.